Top 12 Best Ski Resorts in the United States

 Much of the ski resort is north-facing, which helps keep the snow from melting.
 It's sometimes possible to ski right up until the end of May.

 Squaw Valley is easy to reach from Sacramento, Reno, and the San Francisco Bay Area.
 This makes it a popular choice at weekends for those looking for a short break with plenty of skiing as part of their work-life balance.

 Unbeatable when there's plenty of snow

 Ski two resorts with the same ticket

 10. Beaver Creek, Colorado

 This resort is synonymous with luxury both on and off the slopes.
 Lines for lifts tend not to be too long and to move quickly.
-It's just around ten minutes away from its big brother Vail, but it's a lot smaller and more manageable.
+It's just around ten minutes away from its big brother Vail Resorts, but it's a lot smaller and more manageable.